-For both ND2 and CHD1Z, we produced minimum spanning haplotype networks with the assistance of the software TCS (Clement, Posada & Crandall, 2000) and ARLEQUIN, version 3.11 (Excoffier, Laval & Schneider, 2005), which produced identical results.
-ARLEQUIN was also used to calculate Φ{ST} , defined as the fraction of variance in pairwise sequence differences (i.e. the number of mismatches) that is explained by the difference between two groups (Excoffier et al., 2006; Φ{ST} takes into account both genetic distance between and frequency of haplotypes, and is therefore not equivalent to some formulations of F{ST} that use only haplotype frequency).
+For both ND2 and CHD1Z, we produced minimum spanning haplotype networks with the assistance of the programs TCS (Clement, Posada & Crandall, 2000) and ARLEQUIN 3.11 (Excoffier, Laval & Schneider, 2005), which produced identical results.
+ARLEQUIN was also used to calculate $\Phi{ST}$ , defined as the fraction of variance in pairwise sequence differences (i.e. the number of mismatches) that is explained by the difference between two groups (Excoffier, Laval & Schneider, 2006; this $\Phi{ST}$ takes into account both genetic distance between and frequency of haplotypes, and is therefore not equivalent to some formulations of $F{ST}$ that use only haplotype frequency).

-To estimate genetic distances and phylogenetic trees among Emberiza species based on ND2 and CHD1Z, we used the software TREE-PUZZLE (Schmidt et al., 2002), which uses a maximum likelihood approach.
-We used an HKY + Γ model of sequence evolution (Price, 2008: 38-40), eight gamma-distributed rate categories, and accurate parameter estimation using neighbourjoining trees.
-A likelihood ratio test as implemented in TREE-PUZZLE revealed that, for both the ND2 and the CHD1Z trees, the assumption of a constant molecular clock does not significantly decrease the likelihood of the tree; hence, we use the clock-like trees for illustration.
+To estimate genetic distances and phylogenetic trees among Emberiza species based on ND2 and CHD1Z, we used the program TREE-PUZZLE (Schmidt et al., 2002), which uses a maximum likelihood approach.
+We used an HKY-Γ model of sequence evolution (following Price, 2008, pp. 38-40), eight gamma-distributed rate categories, and accurate parameter estimation using neighbor-joining trees.
+A likelihood ratio test, as implemented in TREE-PUZZLE, revealed that for both the ND2 and the CHD1Z trees the assumption of a constant molecular clock does not significantly decrease the likelihood of the tree; hence we use the clock-like trees for illustration.

-Although there is support for a reasonably constant molecular clock for mtDNA in birds (Weir & Schluter, 2008), we did not assume the same clock would apply to CHD1Z.
+While there is support for a reasonably constant molecular clock for mtDNA in birds (Weir & Schluter, 2008), we did not assume the same clock would apply to CHD1Z.
 To calculate a range of reasonable estimates for the CHD1Z molecular clock that was independent of the yellowhammer/pine bunting data, we compared ND2 distances with CHD1Z distances for the other species pairs that were in both datasets (E. calandra, E. hortulana, E. cirlus, and E. stewarti).